-Our Service may contain links to other sites that are not operated by us.
-If you click on a third party link, you will be directed to its site.
-We strongly advise you to review the Privacy Policy of every site you visit.
+This Service may contain links to other sites that are not operated by the host.
+If the user clicks on a third-party link, he will be directed to its site.
+The user is strongly advised to review the Privacy Policy of every site that he visits.

 The content and privacy policies of the third parties are not under control.
-Accordingly, we are not responsible for them.
+Accordingly, the host is not responsible for them.